fbpx

 Office staff are vital, of course: they make sure the technicians have their schedules full, customers are happy and kept up-to-date, and the business is fully stocked when it comes to parts and tools.

 This is a valuable service but if you want to make anything close to the industry standard profit margin for HVAC, you’ll want to have a ratio of 1 admin for every 5 techs – if the admin is fairly new to the job.
-As they get more experienced, 1:7 would be a recipe for success.
-But the only way to do this is with the help of digital tools and a solid customer database, connected to a schedule dispatch software

-Solution: Hiring with soft skills in mind is just as important – if not more – than experience.
+Solution: Hiring with soft skills in mind

 At the end of the day, no HVAC installation will ever be good enough to make up for a rude technician, as well as poor customer service on the phone.
+That’s why you should always know what to consider before you hire in field service.

-5. Inefficient business processes
+5. Inefficient Business Processes

 A lot of HVAC business owners and managers have either worked their way up from technicians or started their business after being in the field.
 This means they know the industry in and out, they know how to manage other techs, and are experienced in dealing with customers.